hyperledger/toc/project-reports/2023/2023-Q1-Hyperledger-Indy.md

 A major milestone was hit in the Hyperledger Indy project this quarter.
-The Indy Node Continuous Integration/Continuous Delivery (CI/CD) pipeline to automated the build, testing and publishing of the Indy ledger artifacts was completed.
+The Indy Node Continuous Integration/Continuous Delivery (CI/CD) pipeline to automate the build, testing and publishing of the Indy ledger artifacts was completed.
 We now have Indy Node release candidates in place based on Ubuntu 20.04, and being used in live Indy instances.
 The process is fully automated, including the execution of the [indy-test-automation] tests.
 Tags in either